 Note: Please keep your good boy or girl on a leash while exploring public walking trails.

-Panoramic views of the ocean, waves crashing on the magnificent bluffs, century-old celebrated mansions—it’s no wonder visitors from around the globe place Cliff Walk at the top of their “must-do” list.
+Panoramic views of the ocean, waves crashing on the rocky coastline, century-old celebrated mansions—it’s no wonder visitors from around the globe place Cliff Walk at the top of their “must-do” list.
 We have a feeling salty sea breeze and wide-open space make it a "must-do" for your dog, too.

 The East Bay Bike Path is the first multi-town bike path built in Rhode Island.
 It travels 14.5 miles from India Point Park in Providence to Independence Park in Bristol, passing through a number of parks and scenic sights.